RadekPudelko/particle.nvim/README.md

 The purpose of Particle.nvim is to provide near plug-n-play functionality in Neovim for developing Particle IO devices in the same way that Particle's Workbench extension does for VSCode.

-The biggest challenge to firmware development for Particle device in Neovim for me was the LSP setup ability to jump to propper definitions, hints and autocomplete.
-Coming from VSCode, which has an official extension made by Particle, it was not obvious at first how to set all of this up in Neovim.
+The biggest challenge to firmware development on Particle device in Neovim for me was the LSP setup ability to jump to propper definitions, hints and autocomplete.
+Coming from VSCode, which has an official extension made by Particle, it was not obvious at first how to set all of this happen in Neovim.

-Eventually, after learning about LSPs, clangd and bear, I was able to get better LSP functionality than what was available via Particle Workbench in VSCode.
+Eventually, after learning about LSPs, clangd and bear, I was able to get better LSP functionality than what was available via Intellisense in VSCode.

 Clangd is the main LSP for cpp development on Neovim, information about a project can be supplied via compile_commands.json files, which contain compliation information about each file in the project.
-Particle workbench in VSCode does something simillar to provide Intellisense functionality by using a static compile_flags.txt, which does not provide nearly as much detail to the clangd as it is a static file that does not capture all the detail that comes with compiling the device os and user application, leading to slow and inaccurate LSP hits and autocompletion.
+Particle workbench in VSCode does something simillar by feeding Intellisense with a static compile_flags.txt.
+This does not provide nearly as much detail to the clangd as a compile_flags.json would, as it is a static file that does not capture all the detailthat comes with compiling the device os and user application, leading to slow and inaccurate LSP hits and autocompletion.

-Originally, I used a custom Makefile to wrap all of the Particle compile and flash commands so that bear could intercept them.
+Bear is a program used to create compile_commands.json files.
+It works by intercepting compile commands via a wrapper.
+Originally, I used a custom Makefile to wrap all of the Particle compile and flash commands with bear.
 Now, Particle.nvim integrates these commands into Neovim with the help of Overseer.nvim, which provides a ui interface for running commands and seeing the output.